cohenlabUNC/clpipe/docs/dicom2bids.rst

             Documentation at https://github.com/cbedetti/Dcm2Bids

-This command will create convert an entire folder's data, and create a temporary directory containing all the converted files, and more importantly the sidecar jsons.
-These jsons contain the information needed to update the conversion configuration file.
+This command will create convert an entire folder's data, and create a temporary directory containing all the converted files, and more importantly the sidecar JSONs.
+These JSONs contain the information needed to update the conversion configuration file.

 Once you have updated your conversion configuration file, you can convert your entire dataset with: